loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+ - 3.2.1
+     - Upgraded to new SDK (SF 3.0.467).
+Bumped .NET Fx min version to 4.5.2

  - 3.2.0
     - Add support for netstandard 2.0.
 Thanks @Scythen and @Eli Pulsifer.

  - 3.1.7
     - Add `ServiceExtensions` to invoke non-public operations on Services.

  - 3.1.6
     - Upgraded to new SDK (SF 3.0.456)

  - 3.1.5
     - Fixed bug in SaveReminderAsync which did not update existing reminder if called multiple times with same reminder name.
 Now updates existing reminder, if any.
     - Fixed bug in GetActorReminders which threw exception if called when no reminders had been registered at all.
 Now returns empty collection.

  - 3.1.4
     - Fixed bug in TransactedConcurrentDictionary.SetAsync which threw ArgumentException when key was not already present.
 Updated to follow MS documentation:
       Adds a key/value pair to the Reliable Dictionary if the key does not already exist, or updates a key/value pair in the Reliable Dictionary if the key already exists.
       Fixes issue #44.

  - 3.1.3
     - Merged PR by Jaah.
 Fix creation of `IReliableDictionary2` collections

  - 3.1.2
     - Merged PR by Jaah.
 Add support for `IReliableDictionary2`

 - 3.1.1
     - Sign assembly

 - 3.1.0
     - Upgraded nuget packages (SF 2.8.232)

 - 3.0.1
     - Merged PR by esbenbach, fix `ActorStateManager` `TryAddStateAsync` behavior not same as actual implementation.
 Added unit test.

 - 3.0.0
     - Merged PR by ralphcu
     - Breaking change: list of past Transactions replaced by events (`MockTransactionChanged`)
     - Created Lock and LockManager classes to try to simulate the locking and blocking of SF transactions.
 Added unit tests.
     - Created TransactedConcurrentDictionary class which is now used by MockReliableDictionary and MockReliableStateManager.
 Added unit tests. o OnStateManagerChanged is now fired on CommitAsync() of transaction used to add or remove. o OndictionaryChanged is now fired on CommitAsync() of transaction used for add, remove, update.
     - Add transaction support to MockReliableQueue and MockReliableConcurrentQueue.
     - Reworked MockreliableDictionary changes to work with above changes.

 - 2.4.0
     - Upgraded nuget packages (SF 2.8.219)

 - 2.3.2
     - Merged PR by huesie, fix exception type thrown for duplicate key in `MockReliableDictionary`.
 Added unit tests.

 - 2.3.1
     - Merged PR by Izzmo, adding a list of past Transactions to the `MockReliableStateManager`.
 Added unit tests

 - 2.3.0
     - Merged PR by dotnetgator, upgrading to SF 2.8.211

 - 2.2.4
     - Added `InvokeOnPreActorMethodAsync` & `InvokeOnPostActorMethodAsync` on `ActorBaseExtensions`, requested by JefSchraag.

 - 2.2.4
     - Fixed `MockActorStateManager` issue, when calling `SetStateAsync` with different types for T. Found by samneirinck.

 - 2.2.3
     - Added `MockConfigurationPackage` to mock service configuration for CharlesZhong

 - 2.2.2
     - Upgraded nuget packages (SF 2.7.198)

 - 2.2.1
     - Allow MockActorServiceFactory to create several actors

 - 2.2.0
     - Upgraded nuget packages (SF 2.6.220, MSTest 1.1.18)

 - 2.1.0
     - Upgraded nuget packages (SF 2.6.210)

 - 2.0.0
     - Upgraded sln to VS2017

 - 1.9.0
     - Upgraded nuget packages (SF 2.6.204)
     - ReliableConcurrentQueue no longer preview

 - 1.8.1
     - Fix issue in MockActorStateManager.AddStateAsync not throwing on duplicate keys, found by mackgyver2k.

 - 1.8.0
     - Added MockActorServiceRemotingClientFactory and MockActorServiceRemotingClient to mock the IServiceRemotingCallbackClient of ActorProxyFactory.
       (still looking for a way to mock remoting though)
     - Added example use of MockActorEventSubscriptionHelper for VDBorovikov

 - 1.7.0
     - Upgraded nuget packages (SF 2.5.216)

 - 1.6.3
     - Merged PR by kotvisbj.
 Added 'MissingActor' event to MockActorProxyFactory, to dynamically resolve Actor instances if needed.
     - Fixed some code quality issues.

 - 1.6.2
     - MockReliableConcurrentQueue Name property now has public get and set.

 - 1.6.1
     - merged PR by Scythen that sets the Name of a ReliableCollection when it's created.

 - 1.6.0
     - upgraded to new SDK (2.4.164)
     - added MockActorEventSubscriptionHelper to assist with testing Actor Events, as suggested by ThiemeNL.

 - 1.5.0
     - Added support for custom ActorServices.
 (For andrejohansson) (See 'CustomActorServiceTests' for details on using custom ActorServices.)
     - Added ActorServiceExtensions class to enable Actor activation from any ActorService implementation.

 - 1.4.1
     - Fixed issue in ActorStateManager TryGetStateAsync using valuetype, found by massimobonanni

 - 1.4.0
     - upgraded to new SDK (2.4.145)

 - 1.3.2
     - Add MockServicePartitionFactory to create mock service partitions.
     - Add option to invoke OnActivateAsync while creating an Actor.

 - 1.3.1
     - Merged pull request from moswald to allow multiple instances of different Actor types share the same ActorId

 - 1.3.0
     - upgraded to new SDK (2.3.311)

 - 1.2.0
     - Merged pull request from WonderPanda
     - add customizable service context factories
     - add some unit test

 - 1.1.0
     - add MockActorStateProvider to unit test reminder registration **(Note: Reminders are not automatically triggered by the mock.)**
     - add MockActorService with a method that creates Actor instances
     - changed MockActorServiceFactory to support MockActorStateProvider and MockActorService
     - add ReminderTimerActor to demo unit tests for timers and reminders (registration)

 - 1.0.0
     - upgraded to new SDK and packages (2.3.301)

 - 0.9.4
     - add MockActorProxyFactory, MockActorServiceFactory, MockStatelessServiceContextFactory
     - added samples to Mock Service and Actor proxies.

 - 0.9.3
     - add support for the preview collection type 'IReliableConcurrentQueue<T>' using MockReliableConcurrentQueue<T>

 - 0.9.2
     - no longer preview

 - 0.9.1-preview
     - Fixed issue in MockReliableStateManager.
     - Added unit tests.

 - 0.9.0-preview
     - First implementation.

 ## Unit Testing Actors